-The Epilepsy Foundation Eastern Pennsylvania offers a variety of free programs and services to help you seize control of your epilepsy.
-All of our services are designed to help you learn how to cope with the impact of epilepsy on your life.
+The Epilepsy Foundation Eastern Pennsylvania offers a variety of free programs and services to help you.
+All of our services are designed to help you cope with the impact of epilepsy on your life.

 Check out the programs below to find out how the Epilepsy Foundation Eastern Pennsylvania can help you take control of your life, and your epilepsy.
 Learn more about the EFEPA’s programs by watching our Faces of Epilepsy video and stay up to date on events in your area with the calendar below.

 Depending upon your individual needs and circumstances, coping with epilepsy in your everyday life can sometimes mean that you need information, support and help from a variety of local service organizations.
 Knowing where to find and how to access these local services can vary greatly depending upon where you live and the specific help you need.